red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

 ..     .. - CS: Add section about one time flow activation for specific instance (i.e. same parameters)
 ..     .. - CS: Add section about override decorator

-In section :ref:`Defining Flows<defining-flows>` we learned the core mechanisms of flows.
+In section :ref:`Defining Flows<defining-flows>`, we learned the core mechanisms of flows.
 In this section will look at more advanced topics that are related to flows.

 .. _more-on-flows-activate-a-flow: